 Many of us love a coffee to kick start the day, for an afternoon pick-up or even a post-dinner boost after a meal well enjoyed.
 Ibiza, like many Mediterranean locations, is all about the "black gold" at all times of the day.

 Café con leche, or milky coffee, is what locals drink mostly.
 Alternatively, you could do as the fishermen do and get a booze-infused (brandy or whiskey) café carajillo.
-You don't need to get in the daily catch to have one.
+You don't need to get in the daily catch to enjoy one.

 Those with a sweet tooth should definitely try a café bombón, which comes with a thick slug of condensed milk at the bottom so you can stir in its silky sweetness.
 And if it's more than a sweet coffee you need to get you started, see our breakfast tips here.